Test Track is located in Future World at Epcot. Design and test your own car on this exhilarating attraction.

 Did you know?

-- Test Track was changed to its current format in 2012, updating the original attraction, which opened in 1999.
+• Test Track changed to its current format in 2012.
+Therefore, this updated the original attraction, which opened in 1999.

-- The updated Test Track is sponsored by Chevrolet.
+• Chevrolet currently sponsors Test Track.
 General Motors, Chevrolet’s parent company, sponsored the pavilion, called “World of Motion” before Test Track’s debut, from opening day, October 1, 1982, until 2012.

-- Both the queue and the actual ride course of Test Track exude a colorful, futuristic vibe with lots of neon.
-Many Disney fans have compared the setting to that of the Tron movies (1982 and 2010).
+• Both the queue and the actual ride course of Test Track exude a colorful, futuristic vibe with lots of neon.
+In fact, Disney fans have compared the setting to that of the Tron movies (1982 and 2010).

-- Prior to the ride proper, groups of up to three people design cars at interactive kiosks.
-These cars will be “tested” for “capability (handling),” “responsiveness (maneuverability),” “efficiency (fuel-saving and environmentally friendly),” and “power (speed)” on the ensuing course.
-The test results are mentioned after each segment of the attraction, but they have no effect on the ride otherwise.
+• Prior to the ride proper, groups of up to three people design cars at interactive kiosks.
+These cars are “tested” for “capability (handling).”
+Second, they are tested for “responsiveness (maneuverability).”
+Next, they are tested for “efficiency (fuel-saving and environmentally friendly),” and “power (speed)” on the ensuing course.
+After each segment of the attraction the test results are displayed.
+However, they have no effect on the ride otherwise.
 The power test, an exhilarating 65 mile-per-hour rush on an outdoor course, is the figurative highlight of Test Track.

-- Each Chevrolet car on Test Track seats up to six guests in two rows.
+• Each Chevrolet car on Test Track seats up to six guests in two rows.
+Consequently, you may end up sitting with another party.

-- Test Track’s opening was delayed two years, from the spring of 1997 to the spring of 1999, due to technical problems.
+• Test Track’s had a delayed opening from the spring of 1997 to the spring of 1999.
+This as a result of technical problems.

 Top 5 Tips for Test Track

-- Consider utilizing the single-rider line for a shorter wait.
+• Consider utilizing the single-rider line for a shorter wait.
+However, keep in mind you will likely not ride with your family.

-- Have a friendly competition with your family to see who can create the fastest car.
+• Have a friendly competition with your family to see who can create the fastest car.
+Also, to up the ante, give the winner bragging rights for the day.